Learn how vaccines save lives this World Immunization Week

 Babies and young children need to be vaccinated according to a schedule to gain maximum protection from infectious illnesses.
 The most common childhood vaccines include:

 One of those vaccines is the human papillomavirus (HPV) vaccine.
-The first dose of this vaccine is typically given to 11- or 12-year-olds, and the second dose is 6 to 12 months later.
+The first dose of this vaccine is typically given to 11- or 12-year-olds, and the second dose is given 6 to 12 months later.
 Almost every unvaccinated person who is sexually active will get HPV at some point in their life.
 While most infections will go away on their own, HPV can still cause cancers of the cervix, vagina and vulva in women; penis in men; anus in both men and women, and back of the throat in both men and women.
 The vaccine is given during childhood to ensure that people are protected before they become sexually active.

 Vaccine safety during pregnancy